Floyd Keith

 Floyd A. Keith (born August 22, 1948) is an American former football coach.
 He served as the head football coach at Howard University from 1979 to 1982 and at the University of Rhode Island from 1993 to 1999, compiling a career college football record of 46–70–2.
 He was a college football coach for 30 years, from 1970 to 1999.
 Keith was the executive director of the Black Coaches Association from 2001 to 2013.
 In 2013, he became the CEO of PPA Professional Services, a professional development and consulting group.
-Presently, he is working as a sales manager for the Indianapolis Marriott East hotel in Indianapolis, Indiana.
+Folling his football career he had a stint as a sales manager for the Indianapolis Marriott East hotel in Indianapolis, Indiana.
+His current position is unknown.

 Coaching career

 After graduating from Ohio Northern University in 1970, Keith was hired as an assistant at Miami University in Oxford, Ohio under head coach Bill Mallory.
 He was placed in charge of the wingbacks and split ends, replacing Tirrel Burton, who had moved on to the University of Michigan.